Burbank, California: Aviation

 Following World War II, homeless veterans lived in tent camps in Burbank, in Big Tujunga Canyon and at a decommissioned National Guard base in Griffith Park.
 The government also set up trailer camps at Hollywood Way and Winona Avenue in Burbank and in nearby Sun Valley.
 But new homes were built, the economy improved, and the military presence in Burbank continued to expand.
 Lockheed employees numbered 66,500 and expanded from aircraft to include spacecraft, missiles, electronics and shipbuilding.

+Burbank was also where the prototypes for the JetStar corporate transport and Lockheed C-130 Hercules cargo carrier first took flight, and where the concepts for the Lockheed L-1011 TriStar jetliner and Lockheed F-117 Nighthawk stealth fighter were developed.

 Lockheed's presence in Burbank attracted dozens of firms making aircraft parts.
 One of them was Weber Aircraft Corporation, an aircraft interior manufacturer situated adjacent to Lockheed at the edge of the airport.
 Throughout the 1950s and into the late 1960s, Weber Aircraft became a leading supplier of seats for a variety of aircraft, including the Boeing 707, the Douglas DC-8, and the Lockheed L-1011.
 In 1988, Weber closed its Burbank manufacturing plant, which then employed 1,000 people.
 Weber produced seats, galleys, lavatories and other equipment for commercial and military aircraft.
 Weber had been in Burbank for 36 years.